architecture-building-systems/CityEnergyAnalyst/docs/how-to-contribute.rst

 Additional steps
 ----------------

-There are two more additional steps that are undertaken only when the CEA team besides to make a new release and publish!
+There are two more additional steps that are undertaken only when the CEA team decides to make a new release and publish!

 #. :doc:`how-to-create-a-new-release`.